 I had just enough cherries to make a cherry cobbler.
 This year we had just a few more cherries from that tree.
 I decided it was time to make a homemade cherry pie!!!

 Pie cherries are different than most eating cherries.
 They are tart or sour and very, very juicy!
 I think they are perfect for making cherry pies – must be why they are called pie cherries!
+I also think they are pretty delicious in a cherry cake!

 My mom told me last fall that I didn’t have one single pie recipe on my blog!
 Well, I did have a plum galette, which is a rustic pie, but not a traditional pie so it doesn’t really count!